reduxjs/redux/docs/recipes/IsolatingSubapps.md

 # Isolating Redux Subapps

-Consider the case of a "big" app that embeds smaller "subapps":
+Consider the case of a “big” app that embeds smaller “subapps”:

 ```js
 import React, { Component } from 'react'